tomrhollis/Project-Stubs/Lifebot/readme.md

 ## License

-The source is open for now as a portfolio entry, but it is not free to be copied, forked, or used in other projects (assuming it gets to the point that others would find it that useful).
+The source is readable for now as a portfolio entry, but it is not free to be copied, forked, or used in other projects (assuming it gets to the point that others would find it that useful).
 I may loosen this up in the future but for now I want to reserve rights just in case.